equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

 careful not to repeat same query object in multiple files.
-Lot of time having just single `.call` method on a query object is required to enforce single responsibility but lot of time it makes more sense to have multiple public methods on query object in order to avoid replicating code, or including intermediary Ruby module.
+Lot of time having just single `.call` method on a query object is required to enforce single responsibility but lot of time it makes more sense to have multiple public methods on query object in order to avoid replicating code, or to avoid including intermediary Ruby module / Rails concern.
 My advice is be pragmatic about it.
 Also don't prematurely extract Rails scopes to query objects.
 The day will come when it feels right.